Universal-Omega/DiscordNotifications/README.md

 	],
 ];

-// Note: bots are always excluded from the experimental CVT feed, this may change in the future
+// Note: bots are always excluded from the experimental CVT feed, though this may change in the future

 // To exclude sysops from article edits, but only on the experimental CVT feed, it would be:
 $wgDiscordExcludeConditions = [